Legacy5234/POWER-BI-BASKET-ANALYSIS/README.md

 ## DATA PREPARATION.
-Started by importing the dataset into powerbi desktop,then carried out transformation using power query.transformation carried out include all of the following;
+Started by importing the dataset into powerbi desktop,then carried out transformation using power query.transformation carried out include all of the following steps;
 1. An index column was added to the dataset using the "Index Column" in "Add Column".
 2. All  other columns except the Index column was unpivoted using the "Unpivot other columns" in "transform tab".
     This is required to show all products or items in a list form in a single column with each transaction of the